PSY222/Painting_similarity_AI/readme.md

 ```

 2. Run the Main Script:
-Execute the main script with appropriate arguments:
+Execute the main script with appropriate argument.
+```
+!python main.py --compressor vgg --download --percent 100 --query_image_path "./data/images/0.jpg" --metric cosine
+```

 --compressor vgg: Specifies the compressor to use (in this case, 'vgg').

 --download: Indicates to download necessary resources.

 --percent 100: Specifies the percentage (100%) of datasets you want to use. (default 100)

 --query_image_path "./data/images/0.jpg": Specifies the path to the query image.

 --metric cosine: Specifies the similarity metric to be used (default 'cosine').

-```
-!python main.py --compressor vgg --download --percent 100 --query_image_path "./data/images/0.jpg" --metric cosine
-```